 Visualization, relaxation response, mindfulness, and breathing exercises are all ways to slow down your brain to get you to a place where you can lay the activities of the day aside and welcome a good night’s sleep.

 Mothers know how gentle lullabies can soothe a baby to sleep.
-Quiet gentle music can help to slow your thought processes down and lull you off to a sound sleep as well.
+Quiet gentle music can help to slow your thought processes down and lull you off to sound sleep as well.

 Gentle music slows your heart rate to help you fall asleep and give you a better-quality sleep.